Lenovo, Asus, and Tencent launch mobile game phones with Sentons GamingBar virtual buttons

-Sentons has teamed up with Lenovo, Asus, and Tencent to create gaming smartphones with virtual buttons, which can be used as controllers that sense gestures, including presses, swipes, and taps.
+Sentons has teamed up with Lenovo, Asus, and Tencent to create gaming smartphones with virtual buttons, which use controllers that sense gestures such as presses, swipes, and taps.

-Lenovo has come up with the Lenovo Legion Smartphone, while Tencent and Asus created the Rog Phone 3 using Sentons’ tech.
-San Jose, California-based Sentons powers its virtual buttons with a technology it calls software-defined surfaces (SDS) and it is adding an an SDS GamingBar that improve your gameplay experience with mobile games, said Sentons CEO Jess Lee, in an interview with GamesBeat.
+Lenovo has come up with the Legion Smartphone, while Tencent and Asus created the Rog Phone 3 using Sentons’ tech.
+The San Jose, California-based Sentons powers its virtual buttons with a technology it calls software-defined surfaces (SDS) and it is adding an SDS GamingBar that improve your gameplay experience with mobile games, said Sentons CEO Jess Lee in an interview with GamesBeat.

 The uses for the new technology make mobile gaming more like other game platforms.
 You could, for instance, play a game of pinball on a phone and tap the sides of the phone, rather than buttons, to operate the flippers, Lee said.